Testimonials

 Reset Your WordPress Admin Password via phpMyAdmin

 Have you forgotten your WordPress Admin password?
-Did you lose access to your WordPress because you fell prey to the WP password vulnerability and your p/w got hacked?
-(Problem now corrected with WordPress 2.8.4).
-Take heart, your password can be reset outside of WordPress by using phpMyAdmin.
+Do you need WordPress password recovery?
+Did you lose access to your WordPress because you fell prey to the WP password vulnerability and your WordPress password was hacked?
+(Problem was corrected with WordPress 2.8.4.)
+Take heart, the recovery of your WordPress password can happen outside of WordPress by using phpMyAdmin.

 CAUTION!